tom24d/eventing-dockerhub/README.md

 # [WIP]Knative Eventing Dockerhub Source

-Knative Eventing `dockerhub-source` defines a event source that transforms webhook events from hub.docker.com into CloudEvents and deliver specified sink in the configuration yaml.
+Knative Eventing `dockerhub-source` defines an event source that transforms webhook events from hub.docker.com into CloudEvents and deliver to the specified sink in the configuration yaml.

 To learn more about Knative, please visit
 [Knative docs](https://github.com/knative/docs) repository.